Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

-\textbf{Datasets.} We evaluate our framework on three facial expression benchmark datasets: RaFD~\cite{langner2010presentation}, MMI~\cite{pantic2005web,valstar2010induced} and CFD~\cite{ma2015chicago}.
-RaFD and CFD do not contain AU labels, and MMI only annotates a few AUs for a small set of images.
-To enable the training and testing on these datasets, we employ a powerful AU recognition library OpenFace~\cite{baltruvsaitis2015cross} to annotate continuous intensities of $12$ AUs ($1$, $2$, $4$, $5$, $6$, $9$, $12$, $15$, $17$, $20$, $25$ and $26$) for each image of these datasets. \begin{itemize} \item \textit{RaFD} consists of $67$ subjects with $8$ facial expressions, $3$ gaze directions and $5$ camera angles, which exhibits diverse expression variations.
+\begin{itemize} \item \textbf{DISFA} contains $27$ subjects, each of which is recorded by a video with $4,845$ frames.
+In this dataset, different videos often have different illumination conditions.
+Each frame is annotated by $12$ AUs (1, 2, 4, 5, 6, 9, 12, 15, 17, 20, 25, and 26) with intensities on a six-point ordinal scale from $0$ to $5$.
+Following the partition setting in~\cite{walecki2017deep}, $87,210$ images of $18$ subjects are used for training, and $43,605$ images of $9$ subjects are used for testing.

+\item \textbf{RaFD} consists of $67$ subjects with $8$ global facial expressions (neutral, angry, disgusted, fearful, happy, sad, surprised and contemptuous) and $3$ gaze directions (straight, averted left and averted right), which exhibits diverse expression variations.
 We select the samples recorded by the camera angles of $45^{\circ}$, $90^{\circ}$ and $135^{\circ}$ to evaluate expression transfer between images with pose differences, with a total number of $4,824$ images.
 These images are randomly partitioned into a training set with $4,320$ images of $60$ subjects and a test set with $504$ images of $7$ subjects.

-\item \textit{MMI} contains $2,390$ videos and $493$ images of $67$ subjects.
-We remove the videos under undesirable situations like severe side views and very low quality, and obtain $192,131$ images of $43$ subjects.
-These images are randomly partitioned into a training set with $173,374$ images of $39$ subjects and a test set with $18,757$ images of $4$ subjects.
+\item \textbf{MMI} contains $2,390$ videos as well as $493$ images, in which some frames are a little blurry and suffer from the occlusions by eyeglasses.
+The images in this dataset are randomly partitioned into a training set with $173,374$ images and a test set with $18,757$ images.

-\item \textit{CFD} includes $1,207$ images of $597$ subjects, in which $158$ subjects are represented with neutral, happy, angry and fearful expressions, and the remaining subjects only have a neutral expression.
-We randomly divide these images into a training set with $1,081$ images of $537$ subjects and a test set with $126$ images of $60$ subjects. \end{itemize}
+\item \textbf{CFD} includes $1,207$ images, in which some images are represented with neutral, happy, angry and fearful expressions, and other images only have a neutral expression.
+We randomly divide these images into a training set with $1,081$ images and a test set with $126$ images. \end{itemize}

+Note that RaFD and CFD datasets do not contain AU labels, and only a small set of MMI images is annotated by a few AUs.
+To enable the training and testing on these datasets, we employ a widely used facial AU recognition library OpenFace~\cite{baltrusaitis2018openface} to annotate intensities of the $12$ AUs for each image in these datasets.